arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 ## Conclusion

-In this guide we have explored the features of the latest `Arduino_PortentaMachineControl` library, Covering everything from the library's enhanced structure to its modules like I/O, encoders, and communication interfaces to give you a better understanding of the new features and improvements.
+In this tutorial, we have explored the features of the `Arduino_PortentaMachineControl` library, specifically designed for the Portenta Machine Control.
+Covering everything from the library's enhanced structure to its modules like I/O, encoders, and communication interfaces, our goal has been to provide you with a thorough understanding of these improvements.

 Whether you're a newcomer or an experienced Arduino user, these insights are designed to improve your ability to implement this library effectively in your projects.
-We encourage you to experiment with what you have learned here and share your experiences with the Arduino community.
-In case you have any problem or doubt, do not hesitate to [contact us](https://www.arduino.cc/en/contact-us/).
+We encourage you to experiment with what you've learned here and share your experiences with the Arduino community.
+Thank you for following this guide, and we hope it has been a valuable resource in your journey with Arduino.
+Your feedback is always welcome!